Review by Solandia

 The set is a work of art, self-published by Lynyrd himself and available directly from him on eBay for US$88.00.
 It may not be an everyday reading deck, but it’s wonderful to see more Marseilles-inspired decks that add some humour and a touch of modernity to a serious traditional deck.

-See card images from the Tarot de Marcelino
+See sample card images from the Tarot de Marcelino

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images